ZubeyirOflaz/mcp_server_for_databricks/README.md

         *   `job_name` (str): The exact name of the Databricks job.
         *   `filter_for_failed_runs` (bool, optional): If `True`, retrieves the result of the last failed run only.
 Defaults to `False` (retrieves the last completed run).
     *   **Returns:** A string containing the error message, error traceback, and metadata associated with the selected job run.

+# Known Issues:
+* Currently the JWT token is not automatically refreshed after its' validity threshold passes.
+Because of this, if the MCP server has been running for more than 12 hours it needs to be restarted.
+This will be fixed soon
+* get_table_sample_tool can retrieve too much context for very wide tables or tables that have a lot of comments.
+If the user encounters this issue, sample_size in config file can be reduced to minimize this risk.
+* Current version requires the user to change workspace manually when the user wants to retrieve information from another Databricks workspace which is a significant problem for organizations that haven't transitioned to Unity Catalog yet.
+The ability to specify different workspaces will be made available with later versions